ETAAcademy/ETAAcademy-Audit/Articles/06_ZK_Security.md

 ### Issue

-The **Fiat-Shamir (FS) transformation** is a critical cryptographic tool used to convert interactive protocols into non-interactive ones.
-While the FS transformation is secure in the Random Oracle Model (ROM), it may present security risks when implemented in practice.
-Previous research has demonstrated the insecurity of the FS transformation, but only in the context of specifically constructed protocols, rather than those used in real-world systems.
-This article highlights a cryptographic protocol vulnerability related to the application of the Fiat-Shamir transformation in the **Generalized Knowledge Replication (GKR) protocol**.
+The **Fiat-Shamir (FS) transformation** is a key cryptographic technique that turns interactive protocols into non-interactive ones.
+While it’s secure in theory under the Random Oracle Model (ROM), real-world implementations can have security risks.
+Previous research has shown weaknesses in FS, but mostly in artificial scenarios rather than real-world protocols.

-Attackers can construct a special circuit, $C^*$, that predicts the verifier’s randomness, allowing them to generate valid proofs for arbitrary false statements.
-This enables attackers to modify any circuit $C$ to create a functionally identical circuit $C^*$ that contains a backdoor.
-This issue is present regardless of the choice of hash function.
+There's a vulnerability in how the **Fiat-Shamir (FS) transformation** is used in the **Generalized Knowledge Replication (GKR) protocol**.
+An attacker can tweak a circuit, $C$, to create a modified version, $C'$, that can predict the verifier’s randomness.
+This allows them to generate valid proofs for false statements.
+Essentially, they can adjust the circuit to make it function the same but with a backdoor built in.
+This issue happens no matter what hash function is used.

 In this protocol, the verifier checks whether there exists a witness $w$ such that: